no-paj/DecoraterBotCore/README.md

 ``pip install discord.py``

-Pip Will usually take care of the other requirements.
+pip Will usually take care of the other requirements.